 (push '("h" "cc" "c") projectile-other-file-alist))

-to jump to alternate files in the same buffer or ",gA"
+From there on, we can use ",ga" to jump to alternate files in the same buffer or ",gA" to open it in a new window.

 read more

+So much spectrum – so few networks.
+The 5GHz WiFi band is in many areas not really utilized.
 OK, it doesn’t penetrate walls as nicely as the 2.4GHz band, but that’s not always a drawback.

 One reason why the 5GHz band is not as crowded as it should be, might be the fact that WiFi is only a secondary user on many channels.
+These channels are allocated primarily to radars.
+Maybe you already came across the term Dynamic Frequency Selection, the feature that allows a WiFi device to detect radars.
+Without DFS, a device is not allow to open an access point on those channels.

 The WiFi standard, however, only defines routines to migrate a network to another channel, once a radar has been detected.
+The actual radar patterns are defined by a regional regulatory body.

 On Linux, you can check your DFS region with: